Actual Causality and Responsibility Attribution in Decentralized Partially Observable Markov Decision Processes: Introduction

-{\bf Other Works.} From a technical point of view, this paper closely relates to reinforcement learning approaches that utilize SCMs. \citet{buesing2018woulda} leverages SCMs for policy evaluation, which in turn can improve policy search methods in model-based reinforcement learning. \citet{oberst2019counterfactual} extends the framework of \citet{buesing2018woulda}, allowing for off-policy evaluation in POMDPs with stochastic transition dynamics. \citet{madumal2020explainable} utilizes causal models to generate explanations for actions taken by a reinforcement learning agent. \citet{tsirtsis2021counterfactual} consider a causal model of the environment based on Markov decision processes (MDPs).
+{\bf Other Works.} From a technical point of view, this paper closely relates to RL approaches that utilize SCMs. \citet{buesing2018woulda} leverages SCMs for policy evaluation, which in turn can improve policy search methods in model-based RL. \citet{oberst2019counterfactual} extend the framework of \citet{buesing2018woulda}, allowing for off-policy evaluation in POMDPs with stochastic transition dynamics. \citet{madumal2020explainable} utilize causal models to generate explanations for actions taken by a RL agent. \citet{tsirtsis2021counterfactual} consider a causal model of the environment based on Markov decision processes (MDPs).
 They use this model to find an alternative sequence of actions that maximizes the counterfactual outcome, but is within a certain Hamming distance from the original action sequence.
 This alternative sequence serves as a counterfactual explanation.
 We contribute to this line of work by establishing a connection between Dec-POMDPs and SCMs and utilizing it for actual causality and responsibility attribution in multi-agent sequential decision making.
-Finally, this paper relates to the recent work on counterfactual {\em credit assignment} in reinforcement learning \cite{harutyunyan2019hindsight,harutyunyan2019hindsight}, where the goal is to improve an agent's learning efficiency by properly crediting an action for its effect on the obtained rewards.
+Finally, this paper relates to the recent work on counterfactual {\em credit assignment} in RL \cite{harutyunyan2019hindsight, mesnard2021counterfactual}, where the goal is to improve an agent's learning efficiency by properly crediting an action for its effect on the obtained rewards.
 Our focus is not on improving the learning process of an agent, but on accountability considerations.